Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Natural approaches to asthma work best as complements to appropriate medical care, not replacements.
 Seek medical care promptly if your asthma is not well-controlled despite treatment, if you are using your rescue inhaler more than twice a week (not including pre-exercise use), if you have had emergency room visits or hospitalizations for asthma, if you wake at night with asthma symptoms or if asthma limits your activities.

 Severe or poorly controlled asthma requires medical management.
-Natural approaches can then be added to support overall respiratory health and potentially reduce medication requirements over time, in consultation with your physician.
+Supportive approaches can then be considered alongside that care to address triggers, inflammation and related health factors.

 Comprehensive Respiratory Care in Halifax